• Skip to primary navigation

 Make the crust:

-• Mix together on high speed the butter and ¼ cup of the sugar.
-Mix in the eggs one at a time, scraping down the bowl once they're both in.
+- Add in the eggs one at a time and pulse the food processor to blend them into the butter-flour mixture, scraping down the bowl once they're both in.
 Mix in the milk until the batter is lumpy like cottage cheese.

-• Lightly flour a work surface and turn out the contents of the bowl.
-Squeeze the dough together and knead just a few times until the dough has come together.
+- Lightly flour a work surface and turn out the contents of the bowl.
+Squeeze the dough together and knead just a few times until the dough comes together.
 (A bench scraper is helpful here.)
 Do not overwork it or the crust will be too tough.

 In the meantime make the filling:

-• Run about 4 cups of cold water into a large bowl.
+- Run about 4 cups of cold water into a large bowl.
 Stir in the 2 teaspoons of salt until it's dissolved.
-(This will be for the cut apples to keep them from turning brown.)
+(This will be for the cut apples to prevent them from turning brown.)

-• Peel and core each apple, and slice the apple into 1-inch chunks.
-(If you're using an apple cutter, cut each wedge into 2 or 3 pieces.)
+- Peel and core each apple, and slice the apples into 1-inch chunks.
 As you cut the apples place the chunks into the salt water and stir them around so that all sides get wet.

-• When the apples are all cut, have a large saucepan ready on the stovetop.
-Drain and rinse all of the saltwater off the apples pieces, then place the apples in the saucepan.
+- Have a large saucepan ready on the stovetop.
+When the apples are all cut, drain them in a colander and rinse off all of the saltwater.
+Place the apples in the saucepan.

-• Stir and simmer the apples for about 8 minutes until the apples have softened but still have a little bite in them.
+- Stir and simmer the apples for about 8 minutes until the apples have softened but still have a little bite in them.
 Remove the pan from the heat and allow the apple mixture to cool to room temperature.
+There will be some liquid: that's okay.

 Assemble the pie:

-• Have ready a 9-inch pie dish (I prefer a metal pie plate as they cook the bottom of the pie better.)
+- Have ready a 9-inch pie plate.
+I prefer a metal pie plate as they cook the bottom of the pie better.
+If using a glass or ceramic pie pie plate, move the oven rack down one level.

-• Take one disk of dough from the fridge.
+- Take one disk of dough from the fridge.
 On a lightly floured surface roll out the dough to about a 12-inch circle, ¼-inch thick.
-(Have flour available if bits are sticking to the table.
-This dough tends to be a little stickier.)
+(This dough tends to be a little sticky; sprinkle flour on the board and rolling pin to help with this.)

-• Stir the remaining teaspoon of vanilla extract and the almond extract into the apple mixture.
-Spoon the apples into the pie crust and spread them to an even layer.
+- Stir the remaining teaspoon of vanilla extract and the almond extract into the apple mixture.
+Spoon the apples and liquid into the pie crust and spread them to an even layer.

-• Cut a few slashes into the top crust to vent the pie.
-Cover the top loosely with plastic wrap and refrigerate the pie for 30 minutes while the oven heats.
+- Cut a few slashes or cutouts into the top crust to vent the pie.
+Cover the top loosely with plastic wrap and pop it in the freezer for 5 minutes.

 Bake that pie:

-• Place the chilled pie in the oven on the hot baking sheet and bake it for about 45 minutes: the top crust should be a light golden brown color.
+- Place the pie in the oven on the hot baking sheet.
+Bake it for about 45-55 minutes, until the top crust is light, golden brown color.

-• Note: this pie can also be made with the flaky Best-Loved Flaky Pie Crust Recipe.
-It is less sweet than the crust above and more flaky.
+- Note: this pie can also be made with the flaky Best-Loved Flaky Pie Crust Recipe.
+It is less sweet than the crust above and flakier.

 Notes